ClosedFellowship

 What is the black&write!
 Indigenous Writing Fellowships?

 The black&write!
-Indigenous Writing Fellowships is a fellowship grant offered by Department of Employment, Small Business and Training in Australia, providing $15K – $15K in funding.
+Indigenous Writing Fellowships is a fellowship grant offered by DE in Australia, providing $15K – $15K in funding.
 The black&write!
 Indigenous Writing Fellowships support First Nations writers through an unpublished manuscript competition.
-Two fellowship winners each receive prize money, editorial development and a publication opportunity with University of Queensland Press.
+Two fellowships are awarded each year, with each winner receiving $15000, editorial development, and a publication opportunity with University of Queensland Press.

 How much funding does the black&write!
 Indigenous Writing Fellowships provide?